 Whenever you visit websites, temporary internet files and cookies are stored on your computer to record your return visits.
 Sometimes, these temporary internet files and cookies can cause the issue you are experiencing.
 Your history list can be a similar concern.
 The longer the time period you have specified for pages to be saved on your history list, the greater the disk space used on your computer.
 You can free disk space by clearing this list.

 The instructions to clear your cache, cookies and footprints will differ depending on the browser you use.
-To learn how, please visit our help article Clear cookies cache history and footprints.
+To learn how, please visit our help article Clear cookies, cache, history and footprints in your browser.

 Reset your web settings